-The PA Program's Health Care Clearance including annual physical exam is now handled online through Exxat at https://exxat.com/.
+The PA Program's Health Care Clearance including annual physical exam is handled online through an outside company, Exxat, at https://exxat.com/.
 All requirements and forms will be submitted to Exxat directly.
 Once these forms and other supporting documentation are submitted, Exxat will check the requirements against the program's specifications and will deem the student compliant or not.